In a digital world filled with endless email marketing options how do you know the right provider to choose?

 So only you can ultimately decide the best email marketing software between ConvertKit and MailerLite.

-Bottom Line: I personally much prefer the user-friendly automation workflows with ConvertKit here, but if price is your primary concern, going with MailerLite is a good option.
+Bottom Line: I personally much prefer the user-friendly automation workflows with ConvertKit here, but if price is your primary concern, going with MailerLite is a good option for a very capable email marketing service.

 Over to you.
 Which one will be for you?